Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ch = getchar(); /* reads a character and stores it in ch */
 ```

 `getchar` actually returns an `int` value rather than a `char` value (the reason will be discussed in later chapters).
-As a result, it’s not unusual for a variable to have type `int` rather than `char` if it will be used to store a character read by `getchar`.
+As a result, it's not unusual for a variable to have type `int` rather than `char` if it will be used to store a character read by `getchar`.
 Like `scanf`, `getchar` doesn't skip white-space characters as it reads.

 Using `getchar` and `putchar` (rather than `scanf` and `printf`) saves time when the program is executed. `getchar` and `putchar` are fast for two reasons.
-First, they’re much simpler than `scanf` and `printf`, which are designed to read and write many kinds of data in a variety of formats.
+First, they're much simpler than `scanf` and `printf`, which are designed to read and write many kinds of data in a variety of formats.
 Second, `getchar` and `putchar` are usually implemented as macros for additional speed.

 `getchar` has another advantage over `scanf`: because it returns the character that it reads, `getchar` lends itself to various C idioms, including loops that search for a character or skip over all occurrences of a character.
 Consider the `scanf` loop that we used to skip the rest of an input line: